From Bit-Parallelism to Quantum String Matching for Labelled Graphs: String Matching in Labeled Graphs

 The correctness of the algorithm follows from the previous lemma combined with few additional observations. \begin{theorem} Given pattern string $P$ of length at least $2$ and level DAG $G$, Algorithm~\ref{alg:quantumSMLG} returns the right answer for the \smlg problem on $P$ and $G$ with probability $p>1-(7/8)^c$, for any given integer $c$. \end{theorem} \begin{proof} After running the outer \emph{for}-loop of Algorithm~\ref{alg:quantumSMLG} $L-1$ times, we exit such a loop, and we know we have visited all the nodes (nodes in $L_0$ where visited during the initialization).
 If we consider Lemma~\ref{lemma:forinvariant-Ri} applied in the case of $t=n-1$, we are considering all the nodes, which means that if $P$ has no match ending in $G$, then no substate of register $R_{n-1}$ is such that $\ket{r_{n-1,j}}_{R_{n-1}}=\ket{1}$, for any $j$.
 Instead, if $P$ has a match in $G$, then at least one substate of $R_{n-1}$ is such that $\ket{r_{n-1,j}}_{R_{n-1}}=\ket{1}$, for some $j$.

-We use standard techniques that consist in rerunning the algorithm a constant number of times to boost the probability of success and achieve the desired one.
-The appendix provide a more detailed analysis. \end{proof}
+We use standard techniques that consist in rerunning the algorithm a constant number of times to boost the probability of measuring such a state, and achieve the desired one.
+Appendix~\ref{appendix:theorem5-full-proof} provides a more detailed analysis. \end{proof}

-Finally, the time complexity of our algorithm is linear in the size of the graph. \begin{theorem} The time complexity of Algorithm~\ref{alg:quantumSMLG} is $O(|E|+|V|+\sqrt{|P|})$ in the QRAM model, and the space complexity is $O(|E|+|V|)$. \end{theorem} \begin{proof} The algorithm uses $|V|$ qubits $V_i$, and the same amount of qubits $V'_i$, $R_i$, $R'_i$; qubits $E_{i,d}$ are a total of $|E|$ qubits, and the rest are a constant number of qubits and registers.
+Finally, the time complexity of our algorithm is subquadratic in the size of the graph. \begin{theorem} The time complexity of Algorithm~\ref{alg:quantumSMLG} is $O(|E|\sqrt{|P|})$ in the QRAM model, and the space complexity is $O(|E|+|V|)$. \end{theorem} \begin{proof} The algorithm uses $|V|$ qubits $V_i$, and the same amount of qubits $V'_i$, $R_i$, $R'_i$; qubits $E_{i,d}$ are a total of $|E|$ qubits, and the rest are a constant number of qubits and registers.
 Thus, the space complexity is $O(|E|+|V|)$.